 Please check with your nearest Botswana Embassy or Consulate whether you are eligible to pay for a single-entry visa on arrival.

 After a good night’s rest and sleep-in, we leave Livingstone mid-morning for an hour’s road-trip to Botswana, once we exit Zambia – we board a speed boat for a short river crossing ‘where four countries meet’.
 Welcome to Botswana!
-We will be staying at Bakwena Lodge – a 4,5* eco-luxury retreat on the banks of the Chobe River in Botswana.
+We will have lunch at the Bakwena Lodge on the banks of the Chobe River in Botswana.
 Bakwena, from Setswana meaning ‘people of the crocodile’ (one of the largest tribes in Botswana) embraces the surrounding culture and country as inspiration for its style and hospitality.

-This afternoon, we opt for a river safari on the Chobe River – the ultimate safari experience which boasts Africa’s Big Five and the world’s largest elephant population.
+In the afternoon we will go for a river safari on the Chobe River – the ultimate safari experience which boasts Africa’s Big Five and the world’s largest elephant population.
 The game cruise on the Chobe River brings you close to brilliant bird life, pods of watering hippos, primeval crocodiles and elephants, breath-taking in their sheer number.
 Not all sightings are guaranteed!